pulumi/docs/pulumi-hugo/themes/default/content/docs/concepts/vs/terraform/_index.md

 ### Transformations

 Transformations, which are unique to Pulumi, allow you to programmatically set or override the input properties of resources belonging to a particular collection, such as the child resources of a Pulumi component or even all of the resources belonging to a stack.
 Transformations make it easy to apply consistent settings across your infrastructure without having to manipulate the properties of individual resources.
 To learn more, see [Transformations](/docs/concepts/options/transformations/) in the Resource documentation.

+### Terminology and Commands

+If you’re familiar with Terraform, learning Pulumi terminology and commands is simple.
+Many of the existing Terraform vocabulary and commands that you already know have direct equivalents in Pulumi.
+To learn more, see [Pulumi terms & command equivalents](/docs/concepts/vs/terraform/terminology/) for a list of common Terraform terms and CLI commands along with their Pulumi equivalents.

 ### Import Code from Other IaC Tools {#converting}